An introduction to Google Search Console

 You can find out so much information here, including the ability to see if Google is or isnt rendering your page correctly.
 It will show you exactly what Google has outputted following its crawl of your page in both a HTML output and also a visual output.

-Search Console view crawled page
+Google Search Console view crawled screenshot.

 If you see the rendered output not showing how you anticipated it to, there might be a couple of reasons for it:

-1. Some of the page's elements might be blocked from Googlebot
+1. Some of the page's elements might be blocked from Googlebot.

-2. Problems with javascript timeouts or errors
+2. Problems with javascript timeouts or errors.

 If you made a page design change recently and are not seeing the change, there is a chance the page has not yet been re-crawled.
 To fix this use the “Request Indexing” link and your page will be sent to Google for it to be crawled.
 There is no time limit to this, so be patient and re-check the html and rendered output later.